rvirding/luerl/README.md

-**Microprocesses:** It should give you a Lua environment that allows you to effortlessly run tens of thousands of Lua processes in parallel, leveraging the famed microprocesses implementation of the the Erlang VM.
+**Microprocesses:** It should give you a Lua environment that allows you to effortlessly run tens of thousands of Lua processes in parallel, leveraging the famed microprocesses implementation of the Erlang VM.
 The empty Luerl State footprint will be yet smaller than the C Lua State footprint.

-**Forking Up:** Because of the immutable nature of the Luerl VM, it becomes a natural operation use the same Lua State as a starting point for multiple parallel calculations.
+**Forking Up:** Because of the immutable nature of the Luerl VM, it becomes a natural operation to use the same Lua State as a starting point for multiple parallel calculations.

-However, Luerl will generally execute slower than a reasonable native Lua implementation.
+However, Luerl will generally run slower than a reasonable native Lua implementation.
 This is mainly due the emulation of mutable data on top of an immutable world.
 There is really no way around this.
 An alternative would be to implement a special Lua memory outside of the normal Erlang, but this would